 2010 Surfer Girls in the New World Order.
 Durham: Duke University Press.
 Winner of the Thomas J. Lyon Book Award, Sponsored by the Western Literature Association.

 1999 Landscapes of the New West: Gender & Geography in Contemporary Women’s Writing.
 Chapel Hill: University of North Carolina Press.

 2013 Western American Literature: Young Scholars (Spring & Summer) 48.1&2.

 The Feminist States of Critical Regionalism.
 Synthesis of Public Humanities project in activist surfing with contemporary literature and film study to investigate geographies and state imaginaries of feminist storytelling.

 With Susan Bernardin.
 Western American Literature: On the Occasion of the 50th Anniversary of the Western Literature Association.
 Publication date: May 2018, 53:1.

 Articles & Book Chapters

-2018 “Toward Feminist Turns: Directions for the Future.”
-Ed.
+2018 “Toward a Feminist Turn.”
+Eds.
 Krista Comer and Susan Bernardin.
-Western American Literature: On the Occasion of the 50th Anniversary of the Western Literature Association.
-May 2018, 53:1.
+On the Occasion of the 50th Anniversary of the Western Literature Association.
+Special Issue of Western American Literature (May 2018) 53:1.

 “The Battle for Mavericks.”
 Stanford University, Lane Center for the American West.